GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-In decentralized, cooperative multi-robot environments, communication methods are needed for coordination \cite{chandra2023deadlock}.
-One method allows agents to bid for the ability to apply an emergency stop to other agents' trajectories \cite{desaraju2011decentralized}.
-From a network science perspective, researchers have worked on supporting resilient consensuses, even in the presence of malicious agents \cite{saldana2017resilient}.
-In other work, Graph Neural Networks (GNNs) have been used to communicate the features of local observations among a network of robots \cite{li2020graph}.
-For navigation, one method learns with which agents to communicate and requests their planned trajectories to avoid collision \cite{serra2023learning}.
-In DMCA \cite{arul2022dmca}, RL is used to learn selective communication to share goal information with relevant neighbors.
-Further, Arul et al. \cite{arul2024and} created an RL-based method that learns what information is important to communicate and when to communicate it, reducing indiscriminate broadcasting.
+\textbf{Multi-Robot Communication:} In decentralized, cooperative multi-robot environments, communication methods are needed for coordination \cite{chandra2023deadlock}.
+Graph Neural Networks (GNNs) have been used to communicate the features of local observations among a network of robots \cite{li2020graph}.
+DMCA \cite{arul2022dmca} uses RL to learn selective communication to share goal information with relevant neighbors.
+Further, Arul et al. \cite{arul2024and} created an RL method that learns what information is important to communicate and when to communicate it, reducing indiscriminate broadcasting.